GiordanoGaudio/Biquaternionic-Matrices/README.md

 While I could do these by hand, the noncommutative nature of the Biquaternions $\mathbb{B}$ would make these calculations difficult.
 So I decided to create some methods and a class to help me with these kinds of calculations.

-Note: since this code heavilyuses  sympy, it is best implemented in Jupyter.
+Note: since this code heavily uses  sympy, it is best implemented in Jupyter.
 I run my notebook in the same location as the package so I can quickly use

 from BiquaternionicMatrix import *